Dan-Matthews-23/local-legends/README.md

 On Admin Login, an admin must enter all of their user credentials (username, email address, password and admin password).
 This checks the users table based on a search criteria of the user_id stored in admin table
 A Hash Admin Password button that will hash the admin password for extra security.
 Only shows if the user has is_admin marker.
 Designed so that the admin must hash this password when they are given admin access for the first time.
 In a future development I will force the admin to hash this password before they can enter the Admin Portal for an extra layer of security.

 ### Reflections

 - **Datbase setup**

 When setting up the database I made a lot of mistakes that ended up costing me weeks of work.
-I tried to connect Local Legends to an external database (azure) before I’d fully understood how it should have been done.
+I tried to connect Local Legends to an external database (azure) before I had fully understood how it should have been done.
 PostGreSQL is an excellent tool and I should have started with that first.
 On the next project I will be mindful of this and ensure I carefully consider all of my options before I start building database structure.

 - **Flask environment in Desktop VS Code**